 As the preparation of a new local plan is a formal process, we are not able to accept anonymous comments and you must provide us with your name and contact details.
 Your personal data will be processed in line with our Strategic Planning Privacy Notice.

-We intend to notify people of future consultations and update es o n the new local plan.
+We intend to notify people of future consultations and updates on the new local plan.
 If you would prefer not to receive these notifications, please tick this box: